 The Frostig Research Department is recognized and respected by professionals around the world for its leadership in the field of learning disabilities.

-To contact our Research Department, please email Susie Harley at Susie@frostig.org.
+To contact our Research Department, please email Chris Schnieders at Chris@frostig.org.